2023

 OTHER KEY DATA

-The sector with the highest number of companies evaluated in this report was hotels, accounting for 31.8% of the cage-free commitments.
-Restaurants and manufacturers took the second and third positions, with 21.2% and 18.2% respectively.
-Cafes and bakeries are in the fourth position at 12.1%, followed by food service providers at 7.6%, retailers at 6.1%, and travel and tourism at 3%.
+The sector with the highest number of companies evaluated in this report was restaurants and cafes, accounting for 29 of the cage-free commitments.
+The hotels and hospitality sector and manufacturers took the second and third positions, with 28 and 11 companies respectively.
+Food service providers are in the fourth position with 6 companies, followed by retailers with 4 companies.

 CHALLENGES